PMI Removal Calculator

 When Can I Remove PMI?

 Most lenders allow PMI removal when your mortgage balance reaches 80% loan-to-value (LTV).
-Some lenders automatically cancel PMI at 78% LTV.
-Use our calculator above to find out exactly when you can remove PMI from your mortgage.
+Lenders are required to automatically cancel PMI at 78% LTV based on the original home value.

 How to Remove PMI Early